The Challenge

 Days to Maturity (DTM)

-Also called Days to Harvest, this is the number of days from planting to harvest—based on ideal conditions.
+Also called Days to Harvest, this is the number of days from planting to harvest under good conditions.

 Succession Planting

-This tells you if a crop can be planted more than once in a season for a continuous harvest.
+This tells you whether a crop can be planted more than once in a season for a steady harvest.

-Some varieties—like radishes, lettuce, or pac choi—can be sown multiple times.
-Others—like peas or beans—may allow for a second round.
-Crops like pumpkins are typically a one-and-done, and you’ll see “No” listed when succession planting isn’t recommended.
+Some crops (like radishes, lettuce, or pac choi) can be sown multiple times.
+Others, like peas or beans, may allow for a second round.
+Crops such as pumpkins are typically planted once.
+When succession isn’t recommended, you’ll see “No” listed.

 Frost Tolerant

-Key for northern gardens: this tells you if the plant—not the sprout or seedling—can handle a light frost once established.
+Key for Northern gardens: this tells you whether the plant, not the sprout or young seedling, can handle a light frost once established.

-It’s pretty black and white: the plant either can or it can’t.
-And in some cases, a touch of frost actually improves flavor.
-(Brussels sprouts and carrots, we’re looking at you.)
+It’s fairly straightforward.
+A plant either tolerates frost or it doesn’t.
+And in some cases, a light frost improves flavor.
+(Brussels sprouts and carrots know what we mean.)

 Many varieties in Taiga’s seed collections are frost tolerant, trialed across multiple seasons on our family farm.
-We’re always testing new ones, too—because northern growers deserve every edge they can get.
+We continue testing new ones each year.

 Cool Weather

-Some crops slow down, bolt, or stop producing in cool weather.
+Some crops slow down, bolt, or stop producing when temperatures drop.
 Others thrive.
-Lettuce, spinach, cabbage, and similar varieties often grow better in cooler temps—and sometimes become even sweeter or more flavorful as a result.
+Lettuce, spinach, cabbage, and similar varieties often grow better in cooler weather, and sometimes even taste sweeter because of it.

-This isn’t about surviving frost.
+This one isn’t about surviving frost.
 It’s about knowing which crops prefer the chill.

 Open Pollinate

-This means the seed will grow into a true offspring of the parent plant—so you can save seeds and replant with reliable results.
+This means the seed will grow true to the parent plant, so you can save seeds and replant with reliable results.

-Some crops (like corn, melons, and squash) need isolation to prevent cross-pollination, but open-pollinated seeds are always non-GMO by nature.
+Some crops like corn, melons, and squash, require isolation to prevent cross-pollination.
+Open-pollinated seeds are naturally non-GMO.

-All heirloom and antique varieties are open-pollinated by definition.
-What sets them apart is their story—these are seeds passed down over time, valued for flavor, adaptability, and resilience.
+All heirloom and antique varieties are open-pollinated.
+What sets them apart is their history, seeds passed down over time, valued for flavor, adaptability, and resilience.

 Plant Type